-Lucky numbers; most people have one, some people have several, the Chinese have built a whole culture around them, and fortunes have been won and then lost again by trusting in them.
+What is your lucky number?
+Most people have one, some people have several.
+The Chinese have built a whole culture around them.
+Fortunes have been won and then lost again by trusting in them.

-They even have their own comedy troop of seven lucky gods – the Shichi-fuku-jin, who are often portrayed riding around together on a treasure ship carrying all sorts of magical items including an invisibility hat, rolls of magic brocade, an inexhaustible purse, keys to the divine treasure house and a lucky rain hat.
+They even have their own comedy troop of seven lucky gods.
+There is the Shichi-fuku-jin, who are often portrayed riding around together on a treasure ship carrying all sorts of magical items including an invisibility hat, rolls of magic brocade, an inexhaustible purse, keys to the divine treasure house and a lucky rain hat.

 During this time the gates of hell are said to open to allow ghosts and spirits to visit the living realm.
 Even so, the seventh day of the seventh month is Chinese Valentine’s Day and in most Chinese regions the number seven remains neutral or at least associated with good luck.

 Lucky Chinese Numbers

 The number eight is seen as particularly lucky as the Chinese word for eight sounds similar to the word which means ‘prosper’ or ‘wealth.
 In some regional dialects, the words for “eight” and “fortune” are also similar.
 The number eight is viewed as so lucky by the Chinese that:

 - A telephone number comprising of only eights was sold for over £200,000 in Chengdu, China.